 If you own and use a vehicle on the road it is your responsibility to ensure this vehicle is maintained and kept in a condition that deems it roadworthy at all times.
 To ensure your vehicle is kept in a roadworthy condition and to make sure it complies with road safety laws, an MOT test needs to be carried out on your vehicle.
 Once your vehicle is three years old you need to book it in for an MOT test.
 However, if your vehicle is used as a taxi or has more than eight passenger seats then different rules apply.

 Every car needs to meet the required minimum legal requirements at the time of the MOT test.
 The MOT test will check important items on your car to ensure everything complies.
 It is imperative that you understand what the MOT certificate means.
 The certificate does not guarantee the overall mechanical condition of a vehicle.
 An MOT certificate confirms that at the time of the test your vehicle met the minimum acceptable environmental and road safety standards required by law without the need for dismantling your vehicle.
 The certificate is not a substitute for regular maintenance.
 The test does not cover the condition of the engine, clutch or gearbox.
+You can use an MOT check tool to see the history of your vehicle.

 The following is a complete list of all the checks your vehicle will undergo during its MOT test.
 The list groups the checks under each component.
 However, during the test, the tester will carry out the checks in a specific sequence that has been designed to save time.